-The Cloisters series is a long term project of mine that began in 2007 in Galicia, Spain.
+The Cloisters series began in 2007 in Galicia, Spain.

 One of the few exceptions to this is the Romanic cloister at Santo Domingo de Silos in Northern Spain.
 This was a cloister where it was possible to place the camera far enough back from the pillar to take in most of the cloister.